hpi-schul-cloud/gamification/README.md

     # List of requirements for the achievement.
     requirements: []
     # List of other achievement names to un-grant, should the user have them,
-    # if the achievement is granted,
+    # when the achievement is granted.
     replaces: []
     maxAwarded: 1
     maxAwardedTotal: 1